-Stuart Gibbs starts this book off with the most embarrassing situation I’ve ever heard.
-And I’ve read a lot of books with a lot of embarrassing situations so that saying something.
-It’s like Gibbs thought to himself ‘How can I humiliated Teddy in the most embarrassing way is the history of embarrassment?’ and actually accomplished it.
+Stuart Gibbs starts this book off with the most embarrassing situation I have ever read.
+And I have read a lot of books with many awkward situations, so that saying something.
+It’s like Gibbs thought to himself, ‘How can I humiliate Teddy in the most embarrassing way in the history of embarrassment?’ and actually accomplished it.
 Trust me.
-It’s really bad.
+It’s pretty bad.

 For the first time in the book series, real professionals are brought in to solve the crime.
 And you just know that Teddy is going to show them up by solving it first.
 That’s just obvious.
 That’s how this whole book series works.
-The adults stick with the wrong set of clues while he sees the one clue they missed.
-The real question is just how bad the professional are going to take it that a 13-year-old boy did what they couldn’t.
+The adults stick to the wrong set of clues while he sees the one clue they missed.
+The real question is how bad the professionals are going to take it when a thirteen-year-old boy does what they couldn’t.

-If you enjoy this book, check of the new Disneynature Born in China, which features a family of pandas.
+If you enjoy this book, check out the new Disneynature Born in China, which features a family of pandas.

 Cool Fact about Pandas: Pandas have been on earth for 2 to 3 million years and are considered ‘living fossils’ because many of the species they coexisted with are now extinct.

-I found out that a fifth FunJungle will be released in spring of 2019.
-If I’m still doing this blog in 2019, I’ll review it.
+I found out that a fifth FunJungle will be released in the spring of 2019.
+If I’m still writing this blog in 2019, I’ll review it.